-Federal investments should spur economic growth that benefits all, reducing inequality and ensuring that our society provides all people with the building blocks of a decent life: food, housing, health care, education, and training; opportunities to work and care for family members; and income supplements when work pays too little or is not possible, including for seniors in retirement and people with disabilities.
+Federal investments should spur economic growth that benefits all, reducing inequality and ensuring that our society provides all people with the building blocks of a decent life: food, accessible and affordable housing, health care, education, and training; opportunities to work and care for family members; income supplements when work pays too little or is not possible, including for seniors in retirement and people with disabilities; and the opportunity to build wealth.

-Even in 2019, when unemployment was low, close to four in ten households with annual incomes up to \$50,000 were paying more than half their income on rent.
-More than half of American households had incomes of less than \$50,000.
-Already tight family budgets were ill-equipped to weather the pandemic recession, in which millions lost income.
-As a consequence, nearly one in five renters reported being behind in rent in early December 2020, with one in four Latino and Black renters behind.
+Even in 2021, when unemployment was low, more than one-third of American households had incomes of less than \$50,000.
+Already tight family budgets were ill-equipped to weather rising inflation in 2022.
+As a consequence, more than one in nine renters reported being behind in rent in late September 2022, with more than one in five Black renters and more than one in eight Latino renters behind.
 The federal budget must respond to Americans' long-term and more urgent economic insecurity, felt disproportionately by communities of color.